ZhongYuanZhang/SBMF/readme.txt

 %%------------------------------------------------

-If you use the codes, please make reference to: Zhong-Yuan Zhang, Yong Wang, and Yong-Yeol Ahn.
-"Overlapping Community Detection in Complex Networks using Symmetric Binary Matrix Factorization." arXiv preprint arXiv:1303.5855 (2013).
+If you use the codes, please make reference to: Zhang Z Y, Wang Y, Ahn Y Y. Overlapping community detection in complex networks using symmetric binary matrix factorization[J].
+Physical Review E, 2013, 87(6): 062803.